Soft/enum-kinds/enum-kinds/README.md

 # License

-The crates are available under the terms of [MIT license](https://opensource.org/licenses/MIT).
+The crate is available under the terms of [MIT license](https://opensource.org/licenses/MIT).